bluesky/databroker/docs/source/tutorials/get-data.rst

 Handle large data
 -----------------

-The example data we have been using has no large arrays in it.
+The example data we have been using so far has no large arrays in it.
 For this section we will download a second Catalog with one Run in it that contains image data.
+It's 1 GB (uncompressed), which is large enough to exercise the tools involved.
+These same techniques scale to much larger datasets.

 .. ipython:: python